kristofa/kristofa.github.io/_posts/2024-06-01-basic-readonly-sharing-obsidian-notes.md

 In comparison I was paying 43.99 EUR / year for Evernote personal.
 Paying for Evernote removed the note limit, I could use it on more than 2 devices and we could share notes.
 My partner was using the free version.

 I might consider paying the $96 / year later but for now I supported the Obisidan team by paying $25 which also gives me access to beta versions and some other extras (see [Early access on this page](https://obsidian.md/pricing)).
-I'll stick with the implementation outlined below for now.

 ## Alternative basic note sharing solution - high level overview